Pierre Schaeffer: Influences on music

-Declaration by Pierre Schaeffer (Porte Parole).

 Many rap albums, such as It Takes A Nation of Millions To Hold Us Back by Public Enemy and 3 Feet High And Rising by De La Soul take ordinary sounds and use them to create a finished product.

 Other

-Today, in his honor, the Qwartz Electronic Music Awards has named several of its past events after Schaeffer.
+The Qwartz Electronic Music Awards has named several of its past events after Schaeffer.
 Pierre himself was a prize winner at the awards more than once.

 Works

 Music

-All of Schaeffer's musical compositions (concrète or otherwise) were recorded before the advent of the CD, either on cassettes or a more archaic form of magnetic tape (therefore the term "discography" cannot be appropriately used here; rather his music in general).
-Mass-production for his work was limited at best, and each piece was, by Schaeffer's terms, intended to be released foremost as an exposé to the masses of what he believed was a new and somewhat revolutionizing form of music.
+Commercial release of Schaeffer's work was limited at best; Schaeffer released his work to the public primarily to disseminate a new and avant-garde form of music.
 The original production of his marketed work was done by the "Groupe de Recherches Musicales" (a.k.a.
 GRM; now owned and operated by INA or the Institut national de l'audiovisuel), the company which he initially had formed around his creations.
-Other music was broadcast live (Pierre himself being notable on French radio at the time) and/or done in live "concert".
-Some individual tracks even found their way into the use of other artists, with Pierre's work being fronted in mime performances and ballets.
-Now after his death, various musical production companies, such as Disques Adès and Phonurgia Nova have been given rights to distribute his work.
+Other music was broadcast live (Pierre himself being notable on French radio at the time).
+Some individual tracks found their way into the use of other artists, with Pierre's work being fronted in mime performances and ballets.
+Now after his death, various musical production companies, such as Disques Adès and Phonurgia Nova have been granted rights to distribute his work.

 Below is a list of Schaeffer's musical works, showing his compositions and the year(s) they were recorded.